jiaeyan/Hidden-Markov-Model/README.md

 # Hidden_Markov_Model
 An implementation of HMM with Numpy matrices, Viterbi, Forward and Backward algorithms involved.

-All used matrices are shaped as below (Initial matrix, Transition matrix, Emission matrix):
+All matrices useed are shaped as below (Initial matrix, Transition matrix, Emission matrix):

          Pi: s1, s2, s3, ..., UNK, END       shape = 1 * (len(S)+1) (this 1 is end state)